-SIX MONTHS ENDED JULY 1, 1995 YEAR ENDED DECEMBER 31, 1994 (DOLLARS I N MILLIONS) Reduction of interest due to application of the proceeds from the Offerings \$ (9.3) \$ (13.2) for the year ended December 31, 1994 32.6 46.3 Elimination of interest on AIH debt being refinanced (10.1) (18.6) Reduction in interest due to application of proceeds from the IPO (1.2) Elimination of interest on the 14% Subordinated Debentures (3.3) Interest on the Subordinated Notes 1.1 New Credit Agreement .3 .5 New Credit Agreement .
-4 .8 Credit Facility and the New Credit Agreement .2 (1.6) Credit Facility and the issuance of the Subordinated Notes .3 .8 \$ 14.4 ===== \$ 11.6 ======
+DECEMBER 31, 1994 (DOLLARS IN MILLIONS) Reduction of interest due to application of the proceeds from the Offerings \$(10.1) \$ (14.4) for the year ended December 31, 1994 32.6 46.2 Elimination of interest on AIH debt being refinanced (10.1) (18.6) Reduction in interest due to application of proceeds from the IPO (1.2) Elimination of interest on the Subordinated Debentures (3.3) Interest on the Subordinated Notes 1.1 Interest on borrowings to finance fees and expenses related to the New Credit Agreement .3 .5 Change in commitment fees due to increased availability under the New Credit Agreement .
+4 .9 Change in interest expense due to rate differences between the Prior Credit Facility and the New Credit Agreement .2 (1.6) Change in deferred finance fees due to the refinancing of the Prior Credit Facility and the issuance of the Subordinated Notes .3 .8 \$ 13.6 \$ 10.4 ====== ======

-- (7) Reflects the income tax effects of the operating and financing adjustments. - (8) The FSB Historical information for the year ended December 31, 1994 represents the results of operations of FSB translated from Lira to U.S. Dollars at an average exchange rate of 1611 Lira to one U.S. Dollar. - (9) The FSB Adjustments information represents (i) management's estimates of the effects of product pricing adjustments negotiated in connection with the FSB Acquisition of \$4.8 million; (ii) the elimination of certain costs being assumed by the seller of \$1.5 million; (iii) an increase in depreciation expense due to the revaluation of the assets of \$.5 million; (iv) on-going savings of \$3.5 million as a result of consolidating technical centers; (v) the elimination of management fees charged by the parent of the seller of \$2.0 million; (vi) amortization of goodwill as a result of the FSB Acquisition of \$2.0 million; (vii) an increase in interest expense to finance the FSB Acquisition of \$4.4 million; and (viii) the related income tax effects of \$1.5 million.
+- (7) Reflects the income tax effects of the operating and financing adjustments. - (8) Reflects the issuance of 10 million shares of Common Stock pursuant to the Offerings, the effect on weighted average shares outstanding of the AIH Option Conversion and the effect on weighted average shares outstanding had the IPO occurred on January 1, 1994. - (9) The FSB Historical information for the year ended December 31, 1994 represents the results of operations of FSB translated from lira to U.S. dollars at an average exchange rate of 1,611 lira to one U.S. dollar. - (10) The FSB Adjustments information represents (i) management's estimates of the effects of product pricing adjustments negotiated in connection with the FSB Acquisition of \$4.8 million; (ii) the elimination of certain costs being assumed by the seller of \$1.5 million; (iii) an increase in depreciation expense due to the revaluation of the assets of \$.5 million; (iv) on-going savings of \$3.5 million as a result of consolidating technical centers; (v) the elimination of management fees charged by the parent of the seller of \$2.0 million; (vi) amortization of goodwill as a result of the FSB Acquisition of \$2.0 million; (vii) an increase in interest expense to finance the FSB Acquisition of \$4.4 million; and (viii) the related income tax effects of \$1.5 million.
 The results from operations of FSB for the six months ended July 1, 1995 are included in the historical results of the Company.

-PRO FORMA UNAUDITED CONSOLIDATED BALANCE SHEET AS OF JULY 1, 1995
+PRO FORMA UNAUDITED CONSOLIDATED BALANCE SHEET

+AS OF JULY 1, 1995